-And one of my all-time favorites was Dragon Ball Z.
+One of my all-time favorite cartoons is Dragon Ball Z.

-What I loved (and hated) about Dragon Ball Z is what I call the “Final Form” hook.
+What I loved (and hated) about this anime is what I call the “Final Form” hook.

 Finally… a crushing blow!